 If you’re buying new, the bike should be in pristine condition — no scratches, no nicks, and no problems, just smooth riding.
 On the other hand, if you’re buying used, you can expect some of wear and tear from previous ownership, especially because bikers tend to ride hard and tinker endlessly with their bikes.

 If you’re buying used, the bike will likely have some flaws (because it’s been used), but how many is too many to seal the deal for you?
 Well, if you’re a huge motorcycle enthusiast and know how to rebuild bikes and perform simple fixes, we’d say go used, as you should be able to manage the upkeep and potential repairs.
-If you don’t know a lot about the mechanics of a bike, then maybe you should buy new and not take any risks.
+If you don’t know a lot about the mechanics of a bike, or you’re looking at beginner motorcycles, then maybe you should buy new and not take any risks.
 That being said, dealership network support and independent mechanics could be your saving grace in providing mechanical support, whether you buy new or used.

 - Bike Technology and Safety

-Newer bikes will have newer updated technology and safety features so you can ride safely on the streets (or on off-road dirt bike riding trails).
+Newer bikes will have newer updated technology and safety features so you can ride safely on the streets (or on off-road dirt bike trails).
 It’s important to consider things like ABS, adjustability, fueling, suspension, and brake components when assessing what a bike is worth.
 You’ll likely have to do your research on the bike(s) that interest you in order to find information on these technologies and whether or not they are included.